karacolada/.github/profile/README.md

 This is the GitHub organisation for the [EU FAIR-IMPACT](https://fair-impact.eu/) project.

+The repositories you can find here are:

+- [MOD](https://github.com/fair-IMPACT/mod): repository for the Metadata for Ontology Description and Publication Ontology
+- [MOD-DCAT-Profile](https://github.com/FAIR-IMPACT/MOD-DCAT-profile): repository for a DCAT-Profile for MOD

 <!--

 **Here are some ideas to get you started:**

 🙋‍♀️ A short introduction - what is your organization all about?
 🌈 Contribution guidelines - how can the community get involved?